CIA activities in Afghanistan: 2001: September 11 attacks; U.S. invades Afghanistan

 The CIA began reporting with increasing frequency about the danger that bin Laden posed to the United States.
-A Senior Executive Intelligence Brief dated February 6, 2001 stated that the threat of Sunni terrorism was growing.
+A Senior Executive Intelligence Brief dated 6 February 2001 stated that the threat of Sunni terrorism was growing.
 The report also stated that the increase in al-Qaeda activities "stems in part from changes to Bin Laden's practices.
 To avoid implicating himself and his Taliban hosts, Bin Laden over the past two years has allowed cells in his network ... to plan attacks more independently of the central leadership and has tried to gain support for his agenda outside the group."
 Before the September 11 attacks, United States intelligence had determined that Afghanistan had been a training ground for bin Laden's terrorist network.
+There were recommendations to bomb all the al-Qaeda camps in Afghanistan by Richard Clarke, but there was no support for the bombing.
+There was the recommendation of arming the Northern Alliance and targeting bin Laden and his leadership by reinitiating flights of the Predator drone, these ideas were dismissed by Deputy Secretary of Defense Paul Wolfowitz, who called bin Laden a "little terrorist in Afghanistan".
+Also, neither the CIA nor the Defense Department would agree to running the drone over Afghanistan.
 These warnings were not enough to stop the attacks from occurring, resulting in the United States invading Afghanistan.

 The plan for the 2001 invasion of Afghanistan originated in the CIA's Counterterrorist Center (CTC), then under the leadership of Cofer Black, building off earlier contingency plans for collaboration with the Northern Alliance against the Taliban.
-It was approved by President George W. Bush following a September 15 presentation by DCI George Tenet, as the Defense Department did not have a pre-existing plan for an invasion of Afghanistan.
+It was approved by President George W. Bush following a 15 September presentation by DCI George Tenet, as the Defense Department did not have a pre-existing plan for an invasion of Afghanistan.
 Mohammed Fahim (who succeeded Massoud following the latter's assassination), Atta Muhammad Nur, Dostum, Khan, and Sayyaf all played important roles in the invasion, which was overseen by the CTC's Henry A. Crumpton.
-On September 26, Schroen led the first CIA "Northern Afghanistan Liaison Team" into the Panjshir, long before any Defense Department personnel arrived in Afghanistan.
+On 26 September, Schroen led the first CIA "Northern Afghanistan Liaison Team" into the Panjshir, long before any Defense Department personnel arrived in Afghanistan.
 In the end, officers from the CIA's Special Activities Division (SAD), United States Special Operations Command (USSOCOM) special forces, and the Northern Alliance combined to overthrow the Taliban without the need for U.S. military conventional ground forces.
-Hamid Karzai was inaugurated as the new President of Afghanistan on December 22, at which point the war's casualties included just 13 soldiers or CIA officers in the U.S.-led military campaign, along with at least 1,500 to 2,375 Afghan civilians who died primarily from United States Air Force or Navy bombing raids.